 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt in accordance with Bond Indentures.
 The Bond Indentures established certain amounts be maintained in reserve accounts for the Series 2016 and Series 2020 Bonds.
-The reserve requirement for the Series 2016 Bonds was met through bond insurance and a cash reserve of \$193,156 which is equal to the bond requirement.
-The reserve requirement for the Series 2020 Bonds was met through bond insurance and a cash reserve of \$193,156 which is equal to the bond requirement.
-The reserve of \$112,710 which is equal to the bond requirement.
+The reserve requirement for the Series 2016 Bonds was met through bond insurance and a cash reserve of \$193,381 which meets the bond requirement.
+The reserve requirement for the Series 2020 Bonds was met through bond insurance and a cash reserve of \$112,710 which is equal to the bond requirement.